Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 For Healthcare Providers - Documentation Tips

-• Specify if anemia is iron deficiency, chronic, aplastic, or autoimmune.
+• Specify if anemia is iron deficiency, chronic, aplastic, or autoimmune (especially when involving the immune mechanism).

 • Document associated conditions: e.g., CKD, cancer, infection.

-• Always include lab data in progress notes (CBC, ferritin, transferrin saturation).
+• Include lab data in progress notes (CBC, ferritin, transferrin saturation).

-This not only helps coding accuracy but also protects you during audits.
+This not only improves coding accuracy but also protects you during audits.

 Partnering With a Medical Billing Company

-Managing complex ICD-10 updates and coding rules can burden even for the most efficient clinic.
+Managing complex ICD-10-CM updates and coding rules can burden even the most efficient clinic.
 That’s why many practices trust a billing partner like Cures Medical Billing.

 We offer: